liquibase/liquibase-test-harness/README.md

 3) Open `src/test/groovy/liquibase/harness/ChangeObjectsTest.groovy` in your IDE of choice and run the test class `ChangeObjectsTest.groovy`

-## Cleanup
-When you are done with test execution, run `docker-compose down --volumes` to stop the docker containers gracefully and to allow the tests to start from a clean slate on the next run.

 ## Running from the cmd line with Maven
 Execute `mvn integration-test` with the flags outlined below:
 * `-DinputFormat=xml` or select from the other inputFormats listed in [Types of input files](#types-of-input-files)